k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 Both sequence handling methods require execution of the [TDMLuInitBasedOnFabric flow](05_tdm_lu_implementation_general.md#ii-adding-the-tdm-setup-to-the-lu) to create:

-- Sequence flows and Actors — a pair of sequence flow and Actor is created under the Shared Broadway flows for each record in the [TDMSeqList Actor](11b_tdm_sequence_implementation_without_catalog.md#generate-the-sequence-actors).
+- Sequence flows and Actors — for each record in the [TDMSeqList Actor](11b_tdm_sequence_implementation_without_catalog.md#generate-the-sequence-actors), a pair consisting of sequence flow and an Actor is created under the Shared Broadway flows.

 - Load flows —